Barbara May Cameron

-Barbara May Cameron (May 22, 1954 – February 12, 2002) was a photographer, poet, writer and a nationally recognized human rights activist in the fields of gay women, women's rights and Native American rights.
+Barbara May Cameron (May 22, 1954 – February 12, 2002) was a Native American photographer, poet, writer, and human rights activist in the fields of lesbian/gay rights, women's rights, and Native American rights.

 Early life

-Barbara May Cameron was born on May 22, 1954, a member of the Hunkpapa Lakota part of the Fort Yates band of the Standing Rock Nation in Fort Yates, North Dakota.
-She grew up on the Standing Rock Indian Reservation, North Dakota, with her grandparents.
+Barbara May Cameron was born on May 22, 1954.
+She was a Hunkpapa Lakota from the Fort Yates band of the Standing Rock Sioux Tribe in Fort Yates, North Dakota.
+She grew up on the Standing Rock Indian Reservation, North Dakota, raised by her grandparents.
 Completing her early education and high schooling on the reservation, she went on to further her education in photography and film at the Institute of American Indian Arts in Santa Fe, New Mexico.
-In 1973 Cameron moved to San Francisco to attend the San Francisco Art Institute.
+In 1973, Cameron moved to San Francisco to attend the San Francisco Art Institute.

 Career

 As a photographer and movie maker, Cameron won media and theater arts awards.
 Her screenplay "Long Time, No See", remained unfinished at her death.

-Cameron co-founded the Gay American Indians (GAI), in 1975 with Randy Burns, a Native Alaskan.
+Cameron co-founded the Gay American Indians (GAI), in 1975 with Randy Burns, a Northern Paiute.
 GAI was the first gay American Indian liberation organization.
-The reason for founding GAI, according to Cameron, was that Native American gay people had different needs and struggles than the gay white community.
-Moreover, there was in general a lack of support for people of color within the lesbian and gay community.
+The reason for founding GAI, according to Cameron, was that Native American gay people had different needs and struggles than the white gay community.
+Moreover, there was a general lack of support for people of color within the lesbian and gay community.

-In 1978, Cameron contributed to the anthology Our right to love: a lesbian resource book.
+In 1978, Cameron contributed to the anthology Our Right to Love: a lesbian resource book.

-From 1980 to 1985, Cameron participated in organizing the Lesbian Gay Freedom Day Parade and Celebration and in 1981, she contributed to This Bridge Called My Back: Writings by Radical Women of Color, which was edited by Cherríe Moraga and Gloria E. Anzaldúa.
-Her article, Gee, You Don't Seem Like an Indian from the Reservation, analyzed topics like racism and homophobia from both inside and outside the Native American community.
-In 1983 she contributed to the landmark collection A Gathering of Spirit: A Collection of Writing and Art by North American Indian Women.
+From 1980 to 1985, Cameron participated in organizing San Francisco's Lesbian Gay Freedom Day Parade and Celebration and contributed in 1981 to This Bridge Called My Back: Writings by Radical Women of Color, edited by Cherríe Moraga and Gloria E. Anzaldúa.
+Her article Gee, You Don't Seem Like an Indian from the Reservation analyzed topics like racism and homophobia from both inside and outside the Native American community.
+In 1983, she contributed to the landmark collection A Gathering of Spirit: A Collection of Writing and Art by North American Indian Women.
 The anthology, edited by Beth Brant, included works by twelve Native lesbians.